-If you’re feeling somewhat discouraged in your role as a family member providing senior home care to parents, take heart; you are in good company.
-Providing home care for aging parents is one of the most complex roles we can fill: highly worthwhile on the one hand, while simultaneously frustrating and ever-evolving, regularly leading to feelings of uncertainty about whether we’re up to the challenge of providing the most effective care.
+If you’re feeling somewhat discouraged in your role as a family member providing care to aging parents, take heart; you are in good company.
+Providing elder home care is one of the most complex roles we can fill: highly worthwhile on the one hand, while simultaneously frustrating and ever-evolving, regularly leading to feelings of uncertainty about whether we’re up to the challenge of providing the most effective care.

 It is no surprise that so many family caregivers grapple with some or all of these kinds of feelings: